Grammarly online | Voice Change, Active and Passive Voice

 Active: Kartika is not chopping vegetables.

-Active: Is rita buying a table?
+Active: Is Rita buying a table?

-Active: They are giving poor people.
+Active: They are giving to poor people.

 Active: She is disturbing Dinesha.